Alameda Pet Hospital logo

 Prescription Refills

-Prescription food and medication refills may be called in or texted to 510-523-1626 (option 3 if calling), or ordered via the website widget.
+Prescription food and medication refills may be called in or texted to 510-523-1626 (option 3 if calling).
 Please allow at least 2 business days to process refills.
 If the medication or food is a special order, we will let you know when it is available for pick up.
 If the prescription is from another pharmacy, including online, please let us know and allow a week to process since we need to get doctor approval.
 We appreciate your patience.

 Coronavirus Information